ordina-jworks/ordina-jworks.github.io/_posts/2018-05-24-viroreact.md

 These can be placed on basic 3D objects like ViroBox, ViroQuad and ViroSphere.
 Complex Viro3DObjects can have multiple materials.

+ #### To control the scene we need a ViroController
+ With all of the above we can create an awesome scene but we can't interact with it yet.
+ The ViroController provides us the ability to interact with our scene.
+ {% highlight javascript %}
+ <ViroController
+ reticleVisibility={true}
+ controllerVisibility={true}
+ onClick={this._onClickListenerForAllEvents} />
+ {% endhighlight %}
+ With the reticle (the blue circle in the middle of the view) the user can select and point to objects and call the function in the onClick property.
+ It's also possible to use other events like onHover, onTouch, onSwipe, onPinch, onScroll, etc...

 ## Demo application
 Before you can build a ViroReact application you need to [request an API key from ViroMedia](https://viromedia.com/signup).
 This should not take more than a few minutes.